sapphire-rumped-parrotlet-1600

 Sapphire-rumped Parrotlet

-Habitat: The Sapphire-fronted Parrotlet is typically found in subtropical or tropical dry forests, as well as in open woodlands and scrubland.
+Habitat: The Sapphire-fronted Parrotlet is found in subtropical or tropical dry forests, as well as in open woodlands and scrubland.
 In Colombia, they are mainly distributed in the northern regions, including areas of Cesar, La Guajira, and the Magdalena Valley.
 They prefer habitats with dense vegetation and thickets for cover.

 Behavior: Known to be social birds, often found in pairs or small groups.
 They exhibit playful behavior and are quite active.
 They have a range of chirpy and melodious calls that can be heard during social interactions, particularly when foraging.
 Their diet mainly consists of seeds, fruits, and flowers.
 They are adept at foraging and often explore their surroundings for food.